Böszörmény: Origins

-Modern authors claim that several groups of Muslims migrated to the Carpathian Basin in the course of the 10th–12th centuries; therefore, the Muslims living in the Kingdom of Hungary were composed of various ethnic groups.
-Most of them must have arrived from Volga Bulgaria, but toponyms suggest that Muslim (káliz: khalyzians) people arrived also from Khwarezm; these latter (or part of them) may have formed one of the three tribes of the Kabars who joined the federation of the Magyar tribes in the 9th century.
+A sizeable minority of the conquering Hungarians (Magyars) who settled in the Carpathian Basin reportedly belonged to the Islamic faith.
+They were likely joined by Muslims from other ethnic groups who immigrated over the course of the 10th–12th centuries.
+Most of them likely arrived from Volga Bulgaria, but toponyms suggest that Muslim (káliz: khalyzians) people arrived also from Khwarezm; these latter (or part of them) may have formed one of the three tribes of the Khavars (Khazars) who joined the federation of the Magyar tribes in the 9th century.